 - Skin infections of perinatal importance

-Cosmetics And Chemicals In Pregnancy:
+Cosmetics And Chemicals In Pregnancy

 There are contradictory theories on the use of cosmetics and chemical exposure during pregnancy.

 Can pregnant women wear makeup?
 Well, most cosmetics in the markets are not subject to any regulation.
-So the toxicity of the chemicals in cosmetics or the safety of its use while expecting is still ambiguous.
+So the toxicity of the chemicals in cosmetics or the safety of their use while expecting is still ambiguous.

-Cosmetic Ingredients To Avoid During Pregnancy:
+Cosmetic Ingredients To Avoid During Pregnancy

 Vitamin K: Vitamin K, is one of the major ingredients in any skin lightening cream.
 It also aids the clotting of blood.
 During pregnancy, you are prone to developing clots.
 Hence, it is advisable to not let the vitamin K in cosmetic products penetrate the skin and reach the bloodstream and cause fetal complications.

-A Word of Caution:
+A Word of Caution